CIRCT

 Synthesis dialect for logic synthesis operations

-The Synth dialect provides operations and types for logic synthesis, including meta operations for synthesis decisions, logic representations like AIG and MIG, and synthesis pipeline infrastructure.
+The Synth dialect provides operations and types for logic synthesis, including meta operations for synthesis decisions, logic representations like AIG, and synthesis pipeline infrastructure.

 Operations